-4 Problems with Hamilton Helmer’s 7 Powers (Jeff’s Asia Tech Class – Podcast 62)
+4 Problems with Hamilton Helmer’s 7 Powers (Tech Strategy – Podcast 62)

 This week’s podcast is on the well-known 7 Powers framework by Hamilton Helmer.
 I go through some of its limitations and where I think it works best.